rparcus/tvb-documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 It is also possible to navigate in space using the slide controls on the top-left toolbar.

-The playback function is activated by clicking the play button, while the time series data is buffered from the server according to the currently selected view.
+The playback function is activated by clicking the play button; The time series data is buffered from the server according to the currently selected view.